Mullgate

 There are two important architecture stories in this documentation:

-• the proposed multi-exit direction, which investigates one shared entry tunnel plus many logical exits
+• the current runtime model, which uses one shared WireGuard entry device plus many logical Mullvad exits

-Read Current Runtime Model first, then Multi-exit Architecture Spec.
+Read Current Runtime Model first, then Multi-exit Architecture.

 See also